Is euthanasia legal in the Netherlands?

 6. have exercised due medical care and attention in terminating the patient’s life or assisting in the patient’s suicide.

-Euthanasia is only allowed for patients who’s suffering has a medical dimension.
-This concerns, for example, cancer or cardiovascular disease, but also a psychiatric condition, dementia or more age-related conditions.
-The Euthanasia act does not allow euthanasia or assisted suicide in cases where people deem their lives “completed”.
+Euthanasia is only allowed for patients whose unbearable suffering with no prospect of improvement has a medical dimension.
+This can be the case with somatic diseases such as cancer or cardiovascular disease, but also with psychiatric disorders, dementia or multiple geriatric syndromes.
+The Act does not allow euthanasia in cases where a person is ‘finished with life’ or deems their life to be ‘completed’.

 Notification and review

-A physician who has performed euthanasia must always notify this immediately to the municipal pathologist - a doctor who investigates the cause of death - providing him among other things with a detailed report.
-The municipal pathologist must send the notification, including the various documents, to one of the five Regional Euthanasia Review Committees, which then reviews the reports and the euthanasia procedure and assesses whether the euthanasia was carried out according to the law.
+A physician who has performed euthanasia must always notify this to the municipal pathologist, providing a detailed report.
+The municipal pathologist investigates the death and must then send the notification, including all the associated documents, to one of the five regional euthanasia review committees in the Netherlands.
+This committee reviews the reports and the euthanasia procedure and establishes whether the physician satisfied all the due care criteria in performing euthanasia.

-If the committee finds that the physician did not fulfil one or more due care criteria, it is legally required to report its findings to the Public Prosecution Service (OM) and the Health and Youth Care Inspectorate (IGJ).
-They can start an investigation and go to the (disciplinary) judge.
-The punishment the physician can receive varies:
+If the committee finds that the physician failed to fulfil one or more due care criteria, it is legally required to report its findings to the Public Prosecution Service (OM) and the Health and Youth Care Inspectorate (IGJ).
+These bodies then consider what further steps need to be taken.
+For instance, they can file a disciplinary complaint against the physician or decide to prosecute the physician.
+A physician who is found guilty of unlawfully performing euthanasia is liable to:

-• In case of euthanasia: imprisonment of 12 years or less, or a fine.
+• in the case of termination of life on request: up to 12 years in prison, or a fine.

-• In case of assisted suicide: imprisonment of 3 years or less, or a fine.
+• in the case of assisted suicide: up to 3 years in prison, or a fine.

-The following types of cases do not fall under the Termination of Life on Request and Assisted Suicide (Review Procedures) Act:
+The Termination of Life on Request and Assisted Suicide (Review Procedures) Act does not apply in the following cases of death:

-• the physician discontinues or does not start a medical procedure at the patient’s request;
+• medical treatment is discontinued or is not started at the patient’s request;

-• the physician desists from performing a procedure that is medically pointless;
+• the physician refrains from performing a procedure that is medically pointless;

-• the physician tries to relieve a patient’s distress by administering increasingly strong medication with the aim to alleviate suffering, that as a side effect may shorten the patient's life;
+• the physician administers increasingly strong medication with the aim of alleviating the patient’s suffering, which may have the secondary effect of shortening the patient’s life;

-• the physician administers drugs to render the patient unconscious at the end of life, with the aim to alleviate symptoms that can no longer be relieved in any other way (palliative sedation).
+• the physician administers drugs to render the patient unconscious at the end of their life, with the aim of alleviating suffering that can no longer be relieved in any other way (palliative sedation).